Froxyy-dev/Introduction-To-ML/README.md

 # Introduction-To-ML
- This repository contains materials for assignments on Introduction to Machine Learning course on MIMUW in 2024.
+ This repository contains materials for assignments on Introduction to Machine Learning course at MIMUW in 2024.

 ## Project 1
 This project combines data exploration, correlation analysis, visualization, and hypothesis testing, leading up to regression modeling of consumer behavior.